 Set in the 1920s, the romantic comedy “Magic in the Moonlight” (written and directed by Woody Allen) is about a cynical, pompous British magician named Stanley Crawford (played by Colin Firth) who is determined to expose a sassy, American psychic medium named Sophie Baker (played by Emma Stone) as a fraud, at the urging of his fellow magician friend Howard Burkan (played by Simon McBurney).
-Sophie and her mother/manager Mrs. Baker (played by Marcia Gay Harden) have been staying in the south of France at the home of the wealthy Catledge family, whose widowed matriarch Grace is convinced that Sophie can communicate with her dead husband.
+Sophie and her mother/manager Mrs. Baker (played by Marcia Gay Harden) have been staying in the south of France at the home of the wealthy Catledge family, whose widowed matriarch Grace (played by Jacki Weaver) is convinced that Sophie can communicate with her dead husband.

 Meanwhile, Grace’s son Brice (played by Hamish Linklater) has fallen in love with Sophie and has plans to ask her to marry him.
 Stanley does everything he can to outwit Sophie, but then he begins to doubt that she is a fraud, and develops genuine affection for her, even though Stanley is engaged to be married to someone else.
 Allen, Firth and Weaver recently gathered for a “Magic in the Moonlight” press conference in New York City.
 (Stone could not attend the press conference since she was working elsewhere.)
 Here is what Allen, Firth and Weaver said at the press conference.

 Mr. Allen, can you talk about the genesis of “Magic in the Moonlight”?

 Allen: Magic has always been of a great interest of mine.
 I was an amateur magician when I was young.
 I used to practice and read up on it a lot.
 I’m well-aware of the history of magic.
 At the turn of the [20th century] and the ‘20s, there was enormous amount of great vogue in fraudulent spiritualism in the United States and abroad as well.